-State-run nurseries and subsidies in Spain
+State-run nurseries in Spain

-Additional registration requirements vary depending on the region and the municipality.
+Registration requirements vary depending on the region and the municipality, though the main criteria for a child to be accepted to a public nursery are proximity to the family residence, and the presence of siblings.
 There may be some advantages for large families, lone mothers, or children with disabilities.
 Regional and local regulations also control the organization of the application procedure, as well as entitlement to childcare support.

-Since obtaining a nursery place subsidised by the state usually means applying to the Comunidad (regional authority) and providing evidence of low income, many parents turn to the private sector instead.
-In that case, be prepared to pay about a €400 annual fee in addition to the enrolment to reserve your child’s place.
+Since getting a spot at a state-run nursery usually means applying to the Comunidad (regional authority) and providing evidence of low income, many parents opt for a private nursery instead, which can cost €400 – 600 per month depending on, for example, time spent in the nursery, meals, and the offered language(s).
+Be prepared to pay an annual fee of around €400 in addition to the enrolment to reserve your child’s place.

-Caregiver to child ratio and licences
+Caregiver-to-child ratio and licences

 Fiona Borthwick, a British lawyer with a 19-month-old daughter, advises fellow parents to collect a list of approved nurseries from their town hall and comunidad.
 She also advises parents to demand information on the nurseries.